-x) Localisation of council tax support (CTS).
-The current assumption is that the shortfall arising from the Government funding for CTS in 2017/18 will be met from council tax discounts/exemptions and a 35% council tax liability for those entitled to CTS.
-This is an increase from 2016/17 and is expected to be cost neutral with regards to the impact on the wider council tax payer given on-going reductions in government grant to finance the gap.
+y) Localisation of council tax support (CTS).
+The current assumption is that the shortfall arising from the Government funding for CTS in 2018/19 will be met from council tax discounts/exemptions and a 35% council tax liability for those entitled to CTS.
+This is the same level as in 2016/17 and is expected to be cost neutral with regards to the impact on the wider council tax payer given on-going reductions in government grant to finance the gap.

 The risk is that the actual position is different from the budget at the start of the year as the final position won't be known until the end of the financial year.
 Extensive modelling has been undertaken to provide the Council with assurance of the financial impact.
-The primary reason for increasing the liability to 35% is to ensure a cost neutral scheme for all taxpayers.
-Beyond 2017/18 it is assumed any additional costs arising from reduced government funding are mitigated by reductions to the CTS scheme.
+The primary reason for maintaining the liability to 35% is to ensure a cost neutral scheme for all taxpayers.
+Beyond 2018/19 it is assumed any additional costs arising from reduced government funding are mitigated by reductions to the CTS scheme.

-3.4 Delivering the Efficiency Plan
+3.4 Delivering the Medium Term Financial Plan and Efficiency Plan